 READ MORE ABOUT GUM RECESSION

-Who Is a Candidate For Gum Grafting?
+Who Is a Candidate for Gum Grafting?

 Gum recession can occur at any age, sometimes beginning even as a teenager!
-Most patients are candidates for gum grafting but it is important to complete a thorough evaluation to check for any health condition, medications, or even supplements that may increase your risk of complications.
+Most San Diego patients are candidates for gum grafting but it is important to complete a thorough evaluation to check for any health condition, medications, or even supplements that may increase your risk of complications.
 Dr. Beck will thoroughly review your medical history during your consultation to identify any potential problems and ensure a successful outcome.

 What is Gum Grafting Recovery Like?

 The procedure is completed with local anesthetic, making sure that the area being treated is thoroughly numb before beginning.
-Even though Dr. Beck will ensure that you will not experience any pain during the procedure, some patients like the peace of mind offered by sedation.
+Even though Dr. Beck will ensure that you will not experience any pain during the procedure, some San Diego patients like the peace of mind offered by sedation.
 READ MORE ABOUT OUR SEDATION DENTISTRY OPTIONS HERE.
-Because Dr. Beck utilizes the most current techniques to complete the procedure, including the use of growth factors like Emdogain to accelerate healing and minimize discomfort during the healing process, Dr. Beck’s patients experience very minimal discomfort afterwards with very little down time.
+Because Dr. Beck utilizes the most current techniques to complete the procedure, including the use of growth factors like Emdogain to accelerate healing and minimize discomfort during the healing process, Dr. Beck’s patients in San Diego experience very minimal discomfort afterwards with very little down time.
 Most patients need nothing more than everyday ibuprofen (advil) for a few days afterwards, although stronger pain medications are available if desired.
 Also, there is no need for a liquid diet as patients are encouraged to eat as soon as the numbing agent has begun to ware off.
 Detailed post-operative instructions are reviewed prior to the procedure, like avoiding brushing or chewing on the area for a few weeks afterwards.
 Should you have any questions or concerns, Dr. Beck and her team are readily available before and after your procedure to help ease your concerns and help ensure minimal discomfort and a rapid recovery.
 Your comfort is our top priority!

-As a highly trained, board certified periodontist, Dr. Beck specializes in the treatment of gum recession.
+As a highly trained, board certified periodontist in San Diego, Dr. Beck specializes in the treatment of gum recession.
 In most cases, gum grafting can repair the problem, restore your smile and help prevent additional recession and bone loss.
 There are many types of gum grafts, including using your own gum tissue from another area of your mouth or utilizing donor tissue which has been thoroughly screened and tested to ensure your safety.
 There are also many different surgical techniques that have been developed for different unique situations, including root coverage procedures without any graft at all!
 During your consultation, we will perform a comprehensive examination to diagnose your unique circumstance, discuss all your treatment options, work with you to treat your current condition and help you maintain your newly restored smile.
 Dr. Beck utilizes the most current procedures and techniques so that her patients experience minimal discomfort and are able resume their normal lifestyle within a few days.
 Most are surprised how quickly they recover!
 So if you are looking for a gum graft in San Diego, you can trust that you are in good hands with us.